civican/legisinfo/42-1/bills/C-83/bill_text.md

     **(1.1)** Subsection (1) does not apply to

-      a death that results from an inmate receiving medical assistance in dying, as defined in section 241.1 of the `Criminal Code`, in accordance with section 241.2 of that Act; **or**
+      a death that results from an inmate receiving medical assistance in dying, as defined in section 241.1 of the `Criminal Code`, in accordance with section 241.2 of that Act; or

       if a registered health care professional advises the Service in writing that the registered health care professional has reasonable grounds to believe that an inmate's death is from a natural cause.

   **(2)** Subsection 19(2) of the French version of the Act is replaced by the following:

-    **(2)** Le Service remet à l'enquêteur correctionnel, **au sens de la partie III**, une copie du rapport.
+    **(2)** Le Service remet à l'enquêteur correctionnel, au sens de la partie III, une copie du rapport.

 ### Section 5